mozzarellathicc/attcerts/README.md

 [↑ Return to menu](#toc)
 ## Extract mfg.dat
-This will likely take many tries.
-Running multiple terminal instances is highly recommended (6-8 should be enough).
+This will likely take several tries.
+The updated version of the script by [@mdonohue](https://github.com/mdonohue) should require only one terminal open.

 1. Unplug the RG's power cable.
-2. On each terminal, run:
+2. In the terminal, run:
    - `./get_mfg_dat.sh`.
 3. Plug in the RG's power cable again.
 4. Repeat until successful.
 The mfg.dat file should be bigger than 200kb.
-5. Stop the script by either exiting the terminal(s) or pressing `Ctrl+C`.
+5. Stop the script by either exiting the terminal or pressing `Ctrl+C`.
 6. Copy the mfg.dat file and all three \*.der files to the same directory as **mfg_dat_decode**
 7. Run mfg_dat_decode
 8. If there's no error, the certificates will have been extracted and decoded successfully.